top of page

 photo of person with dementia and carer

-Our Songs our Stories is a creative health project which is founded on the body of evidence around the impact of music-based activity on people living with Dementia and those who care for them to;
+Our Songs our Stories is a creative health project, founded on the body of evidence around the impact of music-based activity on people living with Dementia and those who care for them to:

 • improve physical and mental health